GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Communication must be stateless in nature, such that each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
+> ### A program is a building of thought.
+It is costless to build, it is weightless, and it grows easily under our typing hands.
+But without care, a program’s size and complexity will grow out of control, confusing even the person who created it.
 >
-> ~ *Roy Fielding*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts